Boukos/CSCI-3753/Homework/ProblemSet_3.md

   - **b.
 Is this system fair at the level of schedulable tasks?
 Is this system fair at the level of processes?
 Justify your answers.**

+    - The system is fair at level of schedulable task because each tasks gets right amount of shares.
+    - The system is not fair at level of processes because the process runs in the user space has to share it's resources to three of its threads